-County Economy - The most significant county economic factor impacting the OCFA is the housing market.
-Property taxes comprised 58.2% of the OCFA's total governmental funds revenues in Fiscal Year 2012/13.
-The housing market has shown signs of modest recovery in the past year, which means that property taxes have started to rebound.
-OCFA's property tax revenues showed a moderate increase for the first time in several years, but were still \$800,000 lower in Fiscal Year 2012/13 than five years ago in Fiscal Year 2007/08.
+The most significant local economic factor impacting the OCFA is Orange County's housing market, including fluctuations in housing prices and new construction activities.
+Property taxes derived from these activities comprised 61.2% of the OCFA's total governmental funds revenues in Fiscal Year 2013/14.
+As shown in the chart below, OCFA's property tax revenues in Fiscal Year 2013/14 showed a substantial increase for the first time in several years, surpassing the previous peak from Fiscal Year 2008/09 by over \$6 million.
+This increase is attributed primarily to the significant appreciation in Orange County's housing prices over the past two years.

-Orange County's housing prices are rising.
-In December 2012, the median sales price on single family homes increased to \$582,930, up 20% from the previous year.
-(For comparison purposes, the price peak was \$747,260 in April 2007 and the price low was \$432,100 in January 2009.)
-In 2012, the minimum household income needed for a first-time homebuyer to purchase a single-family home priced at 85% of the Orange County median was \$68,650.
-Approximately 57% of Orange County households could afford to purchase at this price.
-Even though housing is more affordable than it was ten years ago, Orange County remains less affordable than all peers compared (with the exception of the San Francisco Bay Area). $^{8}$
+Although Orange County's housing prices have risen substantially, they have not yet reached the same levels that existed prior to the housing downturn and U.S. "Great Recession" that began in December 2007.
+In December 2013, the median sales price on single family homes increased to \$677,660, up 16% from the previous year.
+For comparison purposes, Orange County's price peak was \$747,260 in April 2007, and the price low was \$432,100 in January 2009.
+In 2013, the median home price was \$240,000 higher than the overall median home price for the State of California, and Orange County continues to remain less affordable than its peers (with the exception of the San Francisco Bay Area).
+In 2013, the minimum household income needed for a first-time homebuyer to purchase a single-family home priced at 85% of the Orange County median was \$82,180.
+Approximately 43% of Orange County households could afford to purchase at this price.